cyberbotics/webots/docs/guide/upgrading-webots.md

 *Note*: if you have a world/PROTO which is not from the previous version but from an earlier one, you need to follow each upgrade instructions in order.
 For example if you have a world from R2021b, you first need to upgrade it to R2022a, then R2022b, and so on.

 *Note*: some versions of Webots do not have a page in this section.
 It means that the compatibility was not broken by this version.
-I you want to know what new features this version introduces, please refers to the [blog](../blog/index.md) or the [changelog](../reference/changelog.md).
+If you want to discover the new features introduced in this version, please refer to the [blog](../blog/index.md) or the [changelog](../reference/changelog.md).

 ## Upgrade Guides